BROADWIND, INC. Segments Disclosure

 Gearing

-The Company provides gearing, gearboxes and precision machined components to a broad set of customers in diverse markets including; surface and underground mining, wind energy, steel, material handling, infrastructure, onshore and offshore oil and gas fracking and drilling, marine, defense, and other industrial markets.
+The Company provides gearing, gearboxes and precision machined components to a broad set of customers in diverse markets including; power generation, onshore and offshore O&G fracking and drilling, material handling, wind energy, surface and underground mining, steel, infrastructure, marine, defense, and other industrial markets.
 The Company has manufactured loose gearing, gearboxes and systems, and provided heat treat services for aftermarket and OEM applications for a century.
 The Company uses an integrated manufacturing process, which includes machining and finishing processes in addition to gearbox repair in Cicero, Illinois, and heat treatment and gearbox repair in Neville Island, Pennsylvania.

 Industrial Solutions